Inns of Court: Inns of Chancery

 There were also several Inns of Chancery.
 These are not Inns of Court but are associated to them: Clement's Inn, Clifford's Inn and Lyon's Inn (attached to the Inner Temple); Strand Inn and New Inn (attached to the Middle Temple); Furnival's Inn and Thavie's Inn (attached to Lincoln's Inn); and Staple Inn and Barnard's Inn (attached to Gray's Inn).

 Irish Inns of Court

-There is also an Inn of Court of Northern Ireland.
-In the Republic of Ireland, there is only one Inn of Court, the Honorable Society of King's Inns.
+In the Republic of Ireland, there is only one Inn of Court, the Honorable Society of King's Inns, founded in Dublin in 1541.
+After the partition of Ireland, a separate Northern Ireland Inn of Court was founded in Belfast in 1926.